sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

 ## What you need to work with FFUs in Windows

-To capture, deploy, and mount FFU images with DISM, you'll need to work in a Windows 10, Version 1709 or later, or WinPE for Windows 10, Version 1709 or later environment.
+To capture, deploy, and mount FFU images with DISM, you'll need to work in a Windows 10, Version 1709 or later, or WinPE for Windows 10, version 1709 or later environment.
 You can also [use the latest version of DISM in a previous version of Windows 10 or WinPE](copy-dism-to-another-computer.md).

 To capture and deploy FFUs using the instructions below, you'll also need: